ComplyLight/server/README.md

 ## Step 2: Load Seed Data

-TODO document using the SHARES Stack Controller!
+TODO document using the ComplyLight Stack Controller!

 ## Step 3: Build Your Consent Documents

 Consent documents in FHIR R5 are very different than in R4 and prior releases.
 They are generally more flexible -- e.g. they do not only apply to patients -- and the logical representation requires different considerations than prior implementations.

-We have also developed a UI for provider browsing and management of R5 Consent documents called [Consent Manager](https://github.com/asushares/consent-manager) that aims to fully support modeling of R5 Consent documents.
-See the project page for usage.
+We have also developed a UI for provider browsing and management of R5 Consent documents called [ComplyLight Portal](https://github.com/complylight/portal) that aims to fully support both management of FHIR Consent documents as well as comprehensive data segmentation.

 ## Running From Source